-Elderly/Frail Elderly

-ElderCare of Alachua County serves Gainesville's elderly population and is committed to raising money and awareness of the services and programs needed to enable seniors to remain independent in their own home for as long as they can.
-Priority needs identified for seniors that ElderCare helps address are access to meals, transportation, daycare for Alzheimer patients, in home services, educational programs, social activities, training for elderly experiencing severe vision loss or blindness.

-Since remaining in their homes has been identified as a priority for elderly populations, housing rehabilitation and accessible modifications is a high need for many of Gainesville's seniors, but the cost of retrofitting can be an impediment.
+Elderly/Frail Elderly - ElderCare of Alachua County serves Gainesville's elderly population and has identified priority needs as access to meals, transportation, daycare for Alzheimer patients, in home services, educational programs, social activities, training for elderly experiencing severe vision loss or blindness.
+Housing rehabilitation and accessible modifications is a high need for many of Gainesville's seniors as well and access to affordable rental housing, paired with rental assistance.